 Baked pork tenderloin is one of my favorite pork dishes.
 Pork tenderloin is very lean and healthier than most other meat cuts out there.
 If cooked properly, it can be very flavorful, moist and tender.
 Baking in the oven is probably the easiest and most fool-proof way to cook tenderloin.
-It does not take long to cook and can be fully done in about half and hour – just throw it in the pre-heated oven and, 25 minutes later, a delicious dinner is ready.
+It doesn't have that smoky flavor of the smoked pork tenderloin but it's delicious anyway.
+It does not take long to cook and can be fully done in about half and hour - just throw it in the pre-heated oven and, 25 minutes later, a delicious dinner is ready.

 Tenderloin by itself is not a very flavorful piece of meat, just like chicken or turkey breast, so it really benefits from either injecting or marinating.
 I like both methods, and which method I pick really depends on my mood and circumstances.

 Marinating is less messy and easier - you just mix salt and spices, rub on the meat, and refrigerate.
 All the spices and salt evenly penetrate the meat, making it perfectly seasoned and flavorful throughout.

 Just like with cooking chicken or turkey breast, it's crucial not to overcook tenderloin as it's a very lean cut and will start drying out really quickly when the temperature starts getting close to 150F.
 USDA recommends cooking pork steaks, chops, roasts to internal temperature of 145F.